+The avenues are deserted on this clear evening of May.
+Furtive passers-by appear to avoid each other, all is silent.
 Inside the spacious auditorium the small orchestra is waiting.
 The soft light illuminates the stage, the delicate wooden surface of the violins and celli.
 Soon, rapid steps are heard.
 The conductor enters, and the musicians … Continue reading Fratres

 They have room, at least just enough to sleep, dine and read.
 Green is the garden, as the rain falls.
 They have time: to plan, to work, to love.
 They have plenty of memories, to edit, reshape, immortalise.
 They have books, some read, some to read, plenty of them.
 The furniture may be in pieces, … Continue reading Home #75Words

 I wrote this back in 2014 as I was working on the beginning of the novel still titled “The Page”.
 This work carried on over the following five years, and should have been completed here in Berlin, but was not.
 Some 40,000 words later, it lays still, unfinished and unedited.
 Should I take another look?
 There are so many inconsistencies, and plenty of confusion about characters.
 In this post, one of them, the historian Gabrielle, who, at the time, was central to the story, accuses the author, and other character, Julian, of being an amiable fool, and a fraud.
 Indeed it felt like a personal accusation.

 I then moved on to write “Viktoria Park”, inspired by Berlin, and events further East that are still unravelling today.
 “Francis’ story” should have followed but was abandoned quickly, as I found myself under increasing pressure from a variety of sources of inspiration.
 The bulk of my production has been, from then on, short stories, and even flash fiction.
 I am pondering now what my writing priorities should be.